Bryant Grocery and Meat Market

 The Bryant Store today is in very bad repair—the roof and second floor have collapsed into the building and the remnants of the porch are hanging precariously on the front of the building.
 For now, the exterior walls are still standing, and with restoration the site could memorialize this small event that spawned a national movement.

 The Bryant Store continues to deteriorate.
-A majority of the second floor walls have collapsed jeopardizing the structural integrity.
+The majority of the second-floor walls have collapsed jeopardizing the structural integrity.
 Several attempts have been made to purchase the property; however, the current owners are not willing to sell the building at a reasonable price.
-There is a marker for Bryant’s Grocery located at the intersection of Money Road (County Road 518) and Highway 24 that was installed in 2011.
-The future of this site looks grim.
+In 2011 a Mississippi Freedom Trail marker was installed next to Bryant’s Grocery.
+This marker along with other Emmett Till murder related markers has been vandalized.
+In the summer of 2017, the plaque at Bryant’s Grocery was taken down and replaced.